BeautifulMoon211/Onthemarket-Scraping/README.md

  - [Johnson Takashi](https://github.com/HighAmbition211)

 ### Version
-1.0.0
+1.1.0

 ### License
-This project is licensed under the MIT License - see teh [LICENSE](https://github.com/BeautifulMoon211/Onthemarket-Scraping/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/BeautifulMoon211/Onthemarket-Scraping/blob/main/LICENSE) file for details.

 <h3>
     If you found this project useful or interesting, please consider giving it a